 Our Relationship Transformed

-Why should we bury our dead?
-Why choose a Catholic Cemetery?
-Are Catholic cemeteries really necessary?
-Why do we visit the cemetery they’re not really there.
-Why should we pray for the dead?
-Why not just have them cremated and scattered at their favorite place?
-When we are faced with the death of someone we love so many things seem to happen all at once and so many decisions need to be made.
+When we are faced with the death of someone we love, so many things seem to happen all at once and so many decisions need to be made.
 As we suffer from the shock of a death, we find ourselves absorbed by the distraction of needing to plan a funeral.
-And as we navigate our way through the confusion surrounding the aftermath of a death, are we confronted with the question of the necessity of a cemetery?
+As we navigate our way through the confusion surrounding the aftermath of a death, we may be confronted with the question of the necessity of a cemetery.